syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Scrolling.md

 If any one of the above feature is enabled along with Frozen Rows and Columns, then "Frozen Columns and Rows are not supported for Grouping, Row Template, Detail Template, Hierarchy Grid and Batch Editing" alert message is thrown.

-## Frozen Rows
+## Frozen rows

-Specify `frozen-rows` property of `e-scroll-settings` to freeze rows(upto the specified FrozenRows value) at the time of scrolling.
-Vertical scrollbar must be enabling while specifying `frozen-rows` then only you can scroll and see the remaining rows with freeze pane.
+Specify the `frozen-rows` property of `e-scroll-settings` to freeze rows (upto the specified FrozenRows value) at the time of scrolling.
+Vertical scrollbar must be enabled while specifying the `frozen-rows` then only you can scroll and see the remaining rows with freeze pane.

-N> `allow-scrolling` must be `true` while specifying `frozen-rows` .
+N> The `allow-scrolling` must be `true` while specifying `frozen-rows` .

 The following code example describes the above behavior.